-Date February 2019
+Date February 2020

 Approximate net recovery on cost

 Special liquidation considerations for cosmetics and fragrances: For asset-based lenders considering cosmetics and fragrance inventory as collateral, it is important to understand how these products would recover in a liquidation event and what additional considerations may be required.
 Fragrance inventory can achieve strong gross recoveries in a liquidation depending upon brand name and customer demand; however, this inventory may be consigned and therefore potentially not eligible on the borrowing base.
-Similarly, branded, high-end cosmetics are typically a high gross recovery category in a liquidation, as there is generally not a significant amount of normal-course discounting on these products.
+Similarly, branded, high-end cosmetics are typically a high gross recovery category in a liquidation, as there is generally not a significant amount of normal-course discounting extended on these products.

 Gordon Brothers typically considers branded cosmetics inventory from industry leaders such as Estée Lauder, Lancôme, and Clinique within its appraisal net recovery analysis.
 It is important to note, however, that in a going-out-of-business (GOB) event, select vendors may elect to re-purchase their inventory from the retailer at 70 to 100 percent of cost to protect their products from being heavily discounted, which could potentially result in the erosion of brand perception in the marketplace.
 In some cases, branded cosmetics have been retained and sold in liquidation sales at discounted rates.
-For the purposes of an appraisal analysis, Gordon Brothers typically assumes all cosmetics would be included in the GOB sale; thus, gross and net recovery rates include the proceeds and related expenses to liquidate the total inventory.
+For the purposes of an appraisal analysis, Gordon Brothers typically assumes all cosmetics would be included in a GOB sale; thus, gross and net recovery rates include the proceeds and related expenses to liquidate the total inventory.
 It is important for lenders to partner with appraisers to understand the implications of situations in which a retailer, agent, or liquidator may negotiate an agreement whereby the vendors re-purchase inventory and to understand what the net outcome of such an agreement may yield.